Kryštofovo Údolí: Sights

 The village of Kryštofovo Údolí is protected as a village monument zone for a preserved set of folk architecture, consisting of multi-story houses with a timbered ground floor and half-timbered floor.
 The landmark and the most valuable monument is the wooden Church of Saint Christopher.
 It was built in the early Baroque style in 1683–1684.
 It is one of the few preserved timbered building with slate cladding.
 The walls and ceiling of the church are decorated with fifteen paintings from the life of Christ.
 Next to the church are wooden bell tower and mortuary, and a Baroque rectory from 1786.

 In the centre of Kryštofovo Údolí there is a stone bridge with a statue of St. John of Nepomuk.
 Other minor monuments are the Chapel of St. Christopher on the saddle between the mountains Malý Vápenný and Lom, and the Chapel of the Virgin Mary.

-There is a Museum of Nativity Scenes in U Kryštofa Inn with twenty nativity scenes.
-The oldest exhibit dates from 1846.

-Kryštofovo Údolí astronomical clock is a modern astronomical clock created in a former electrical substation.

 Railway viaducts and tunnels near Novina are technical monuments.
 The most notable is the Novina Viaduct, which was put into operation in 1900.
 It is 202 m long, and the highest pillars are 27 m high.
 It is an important technical work and a cultural monument.

+There was the Museum of Nativity Scenes and opposite the museum there was the Martin Chaloupka's astronomical clock, a modern astronomical clock created in a former electrical substation.
+In 2023, the owner decided to move the museum and the astronomical clock to Žibřidice.